Dancing at Lughnasa: Background

-This play is loosely based on the lives of Friel's mother and aunts who lived in Glenties, a small town in the south-west of County Donegal in the west of Ulster.
+This play is loosely based on the lives of Friel's mother and aunts who lived in Glenties, a small town in the south-west of County Donegal.
 Set in the summer of 1936, the play depicts the late summer days when love briefly seems possible for five of the Mundy sisters (Maggie, Chris, Agnes, Rose, and Kate) and the family welcomes home the frail elder brother, Jack, who has returned from a life as a missionary in Africa.
 However, as the summer ends, the family foresees the sadness and economic privations under which they will suffer as all hopes fade.

 The play takes place in early August, around the festival of Lughnasadh, the Celtic harvest festival.
 The play describes a bitter harvest for the Mundy sisters, a time of reaping what has been sown.

 Plot

 The five Mundy sisters (Kate, Maggie, Agnes, Rosie, and Christina), all unmarried, live in a cottage outside of Ballybeg.
 The oldest, Kate, is a school teacher, the only one with a well-paid job.
 Agnes and Rose knit gloves to be sold in town, thereby earning a little extra money for the household.
 They also help Maggie to keep house.
 Maggie and Christina (Michael's mother) have no income at all.
 Michael is seven years old and plays in and around the cottage.

 All the drama takes place in the sisters' cottage or in the yard just outside, with events from town and beyond being reported either as they happen or as reminiscence.

 Recently returned home after 25 years is their brother Jack, a priest who has lived as a missionary in a leper colony in a remote village called Ryanga in Uganda.
 He is suffering from malaria and has trouble remembering many things, including the sisters' names and his English vocabulary.
 It becomes clear that he has "gone native" and abandoned much of his Catholicism during his time there.
 This may be the real reason he has been sent home.

 Gerry, Michael's father, is Welsh.
 He is a charming yet unreliable man, always clowning.
 He is a travelling salesman who sells gramophones.
 He visits rarely and always unannounced.
 A radio nicknamed "Marconi", which works only intermittently, brings 1930s dance and traditional Irish folk music into the home at rather random moments and then, equally randomly, ceases to play.
 This leads the women into sudden outbursts of wild dancing.